Take a trip to the Loire Valley

 Five ideas for guided tours in the Loire Valley

 One of the prestigious gems of the Loire Valley, the Chenonceau castle has a unique architecture due to being constructed directly on the Cher.
 It is also known as the Castle of the Ladies thanks to the charismatic women who have played a part in its history.
 Katherine Briçonnet was the first to oversee its construction.
 The building was then inhabited by Diane de Poitiers and Catherine de Medicis.
 This is likely why the rooms remain so elegant, containing many paintings by masters such as Van Loo, Murillo and Nicolas Poussin.
 Don’t miss the grounds and the vegetable garden, which are a good enough reason to visit in themselves.
-And do not forget that accompanied by an official tour guide of Center-Val de Loire that you will better appreciate this historic place.
+And do not forget that accompanied by an official tourist guide of Center-Val de Loire that you will better appreciate this historic place.

 With the Loire running through it, Vendôme unites culture with nature.
 Opt for one of three walks available to you.
 The first will take you through the town where you can discover medieval era homes.
 The second climbs to the remains of the Count and Dukes of Vendôme Castle by way of religious structures and the Baltard-style covered market.
 The last path is dedicated to gardens in which you can appreciate a seasonal series of diverse floral compositions, without passing over the Ronsard Park and its century-old trees.
 Go on a discovery of an absolutely beautiful city.

 Saumur and its equestrian center